-In my post about TLC’s Extreme Couponing, I promised to start sharing tips about how to do Practical Couponing.
-Here is the first in the series.
-Check back regularly for updates and you will be on your way to saving lots of money on your family grocery bill!
+In my post about TLC's Extreme Couponing, I promised to start sharing tips about how to do Practical Couponing.
+Here is the first in the series of Couponing 101.
+Check back regularly for updates and you will be on your way to using coupons to save lots of money on your family grocery bill!

 Lesson 1 – Where to Find Coupons